infinum/eightshift-docs/docs/guides/rest-field-example.md

 ## Example:

 To create custom REST Field:
-1. make a new class `src/rest-routes/fields/class-example-field.php`
+1. make a new class `src/rest-routes/fields/class-example-field.php`.
-2. extend all methods provided in the example.
+2. implement all the methods provided in the example.
-3. register the class inside `class-main.php` file.
+3. register the class inside the `class-main.php` file.
-4. Dump autoload
+4. dump autoload.

 ```php
 <?php